 Ensure you’re saying things in the right way by putting your customers’ needs first and basing your communications on how you interact in person.
 Put another way: Empathize and use a human voice.
 If you sense someone is still fearful, for example, you’ll want to be even more reassuring than may be necessary with other customers.

 Try to write how you speak, using contractions and casual language.
 And think through design elements as well.
 Dense text blocks may feel intimidating to readers and using all caps can be construed as yelling.

 Positivity can help, too.
-Instead of focusing on what’s still closed or different, try to highlight things that are reopened, new, or coming soon.
+Instead of focusing on what’s still unavailable or different, try to highlight things that are new or coming soon.

-People want to support small businesses, and many are excited to get back to normal.
-Hitting the right tone in your messaging can help you capitalize on your customers’ goodwill, so they feel like they’re rebuilding with you as part of a community.
+Many people are excited to support the small businesses in their community.
+Hitting the right tone in your messaging can help you capitalize on your customers’ goodwill, so they’ll feel like they’re helping you rebuild and thrive.